dvisser-zz/Ravage/README.md

-# Ravage - A 4AGE specific hardware solution for FreeEMS.
+# RavAGE - A 4AGE specific hardware solution for FreeEMS.

 ### Introduction

-The name "Ravage" is something relating to 4-'AGE'.
-The aim of the Ravage project is to create a hardware solution for FreeEMS that caters to the needs of the Toyota 4AGE engines (16V and 20V).
+The name "RavAGE" is something relating to 4-'AGE'.
+The aim of the RavAGE project is to create a hardware solution for FreeEMS that caters to the needs of the Toyota 4AGE engines (16V and 20V).
 It may also be used on most 4 cylinder setups with minimal to no modifications required.